-A great way to increase retention and engagement of mobile users is to make use of automated campaigns.
-It automatically activates a message based on users’ action or inaction depending on a scenario specified by marketers.
+A great way to increase the retention and engagement of mobile users is to make use of automated campaigns.
+It automatically activates a message based on users’ actions or inaction depending on a scenario specified by marketers.
 Some examples of these include sending a coupon one day after downloading your app or sending one when they haven't opened the app in more than a month.
-In addition, geo-fencing technology means you can send messages to consumers when they’re near your store or even while they’re strolling the aisles.
+In addition, geofencing technology means you can send messages to consumers when they’re near your store or even while they’re strolling the aisles.

 According to research, three out of four customers are more likely to make a purchase when they’re greeted by name or recommended specific items based on purchasing history.
-In addition, 63% of customers will think more positively about a brand that offers content which is more relevant and interesting to them.
-It’s important that mobile marketing professionals give customers what they want, when they want it.
+In addition, 63% of customers will think more positively about a brand that offers content that is more relevant and interesting to them.
+It’s important that mobile marketing professionals give customers what they want when they want it.
 Understanding your target audience will ensure you have the information you need to deliver personalized messages.
 Because you’ll be giving them personalized information instead of spam and irrelevant messages, your conversation rates will likely increase.

-No one really wants to think about this.
+No one wants to think about this.
 But the reality is, you do need to make money from your app.
 And that’s why you need to figure out how you can monetize.
 The first step is to create an option that offers content your customers want to see for free.
 Next is to create another level of content which they’ll be willing to pay for.
 Once you’ve done that, you can offer a premium plan for paying customers.
 Other options include using advertising within the app and offering in-app purchases.
 Lastly, if your offering is significantly different from your competitors, you can have users pay to download it.